16 May 7 Traditional Iftar Foods From Around the Arab World

 For the duration of the month, iftar has to be the most awaited meal that people look forward to and it is usually broken with a sip of water, dates, and yogurt.
 Dates are the traditional staple food item in Ramadan and beginning the iftar meal with 2-3 dates is not only symbolic but also very beneficial as it provides a quick kick of energy after the daylong fasting.

 What about the big meal?
-Well, get ready to tickle your taste buds with the below Ramadan scrumptious dishes from 7 different authentic Arab cuisines, each with a unique taste and flavour.
+Well, get ready to tickle your taste buds with the below scrumptious Ramadan dishes from 7 different authentic Arab cuisines, each with a unique taste and flavor.